Menditect/documentation/docs/mta/application-revision.md

 :::

 [Test Suites](test-suite) in a Test Configuration must be adapted to a new downloaded Application revision, in order to be build Teststeps using that revision's Mendix Model information.
-- Click the Adapt to next revision” button for the selected Test Configuration.
+- Click the `Adapt to next revision` button for the selected Test Configuration.
 MTA will evaluate all model changes and check the consistency of the Test Suite definitions with the Mendix model.
 If the test model and the Mendix model are not compliant a [Construction Error](construction-error) will be shown.

 ### Restore previous revision of Test Suites in a Test Configuration